chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 ### Priors

 Priors were used to determine fixed parameter values for natural mortality and steepness in the base model.
 The prior distribution for natural mortality was based on the Hamel [-@hamel_method_2015] meta-analytic approach with  an assumed maximum age of 50 years.
 The prior assumed a log normal distribution for natural mortality.
-The log normal prior has a median of 0.108 and a standard error of 0.438.
+The log normal prior has a median of 0.108 yr^-1^ and a standard error of 0.438.

 The prior for steepness assumed a beta distribution with mean of 0.72 and standard error of 0.15.
-The prior parameters are based on the Thorson-Dorn rockfish prior (commonly used in past West Coast rockfish assessments) conducted by James Thorson (personal communication, NWFSC, NOAA) which was reviewed and endorsed by the Scientific and Statistical Committee (SSC) in 2017.
+The prior parameters are based on the Thorson-Dorn rockfish prior (commonly used in past West Coast rockfish assessments) conducted by James Thorson (personal communication, NWFSC, NOAA), which was reviewed and endorsed by the Scientific and Statistical Committee (SSC) in 2017.
 However, this approach was subsequently rejected for future analysis in 2019 when the new meta-analysis resulted in a mean value of approximately 0.95.
 In the absence of a new method for generating a prior for steepness the default approach reverts to the previously endorsed method, the 2017 value.

 ### Data Weighting

 Length composition data for the commercial fishery started with a sample size determined from the equation listed in Sections \ref{commercial-fishery}.
 The input sample size for the recreational fishery length composition data was set equal to the number of length samples by year.

 The base  model weighted length data for each fleet using the "Francis method" which was based on equation TA1.8 in Francis [-@francis_data_2011].
 This formulation looks at the mean length or age and its associated  standard error, and determines if, across years,  the model is able to adequately match the data.
 If the model predictions do not adequately match the mean lengths given the associated standard errors, then that data source should be down-weighted (equivalently, the standard errors are increased).
 This method accounts for correlation in the data (i.e., the multinomial distribution).
-Sensitivities were performed examining the difference in weighting and model results using McAllister-Ianelli Harmonic Mean Weighting [@mcallister_bayesian_1997] and the Dirichlet-Multinomial Weighting [@thorson_model-based_2017].
+Sensitivities were performed examining the difference in results due to weighting using McAllister-Ianelli Harmonic Mean Weighting [@mcallister_bayesian_1997] and the Dirichlet-Multinomial Weighting [@thorson_model-based_2017].

 ### Estimated and Fixed Parameters